Nikolaus Harnoncourt: Career

 Harnoncourt was a cellist with the Vienna Symphony from 1952 to 1969.
 In 1953, he founded the period-instrument ensemble Concentus Musicus Wien with his wife, Alice Hoffelner, whom he married during the year.
 The Concentus Musicus Wien was dedicated to performances on period instruments.
 He played the viola da gamba at this time, as well as the cello.
 For the Telefunken (later Teldec) label, Harnoncourt recorded Baroque repertoire, beginning with the viol music of Henry Purcell, and extending to include works like Bach's The Musical Offering, Monteverdi's L'incoronazione di Poppea, and Rameau's Castor et Pollux.
 One of his final recordings with the Concentus Musicus Wien was of Beethoven's Symphonies Nos.
 4 and 5.

 One reason that Harnoncourt left the Vienna Symphony was to become a conductor.

-He made his conducting debut at La Scala, Milan, in 1970, leading a production of Monteverdi's Il ritorno d'Ulisse in patria.
+He made a conducting debut at La Scala, Milan, in 1972/ 73 season, leading a production of Monteverdi's Il ritorno d'Ulisse in patria at La Piccola Scala.

 In 1971, Harnoncourt established a joint project with conductor Gustav Leonhardt to record all of J.S.
 Bach's cantatas.
 The Teldec Bach cantata project was eventually completed in 1990 and was the only cantata cycle to use an all-male choir and soloist roster, with the exception of cantatas nos.
 51 and 199, which were intended for a female soprano voice.
 He also made the first recordings in historically informed performance of Bach's Mass in B minor (1968) and St Matthew Passion (1970).
 In 2001, an acclaimed and Grammy Award winning recording of the St Matthew Passion with the Arnold Schoenberg Choir was released, which included the entire score of the piece in Bach's own hand on a CD-ROM.
 This was his third recording of the work.

 Harnoncourt later performed with many orchestras performing on modern instruments, but retaining considerations for historical authenticity in terms of tempi and dynamics, among other issues.
 He also expanded his repertoire, continuing to play the baroque works, but also championing the Viennese operetta repertoire.
 He made a benchmark recording of Beethoven's symphonies with the Chamber Orchestra of Europe (COE), and recorded Beethoven's piano concertos with Pierre-Laurent Aimard and the COE.